SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:ChangeEvent {#ChangeEvent}
 A ChangeEvent connects all the [predecessors](#predecessor) and [successors](#successor) of a specific change and has one or multiple change types added.

-In contrast to the ChangeEvent, the [Relation](#Relation) connects a single predecessor with a single successor.
+It is also possible to add multiple ChangeEvents with a single predecessor to a single successor.
+This allows to give relations between [Versions](#Version) a specific class or type.

 #### vl:ChangeOfName {#ChangeOfName}
 Change type of a [ChangeEvent](#ChangeEvent) that corresponds to a change of name of the corresponding [Identity](#Identity).